Management Information System (MIS)

 There are also drawbacks to using MIS.
 One of these drawbacks is the fact that these systems are often very expensive.
 A lot of capital is needed to build the system and start it up.
 In addition, in the event of a transition from manual to automatic information provision, it will take over the function of employees.

-The management information system is a highly sensitive technology that requires continuous monitoring.
+The MIS is a highly sensitive technology that requires continuous monitoring.
 This takes time and resources.

 Many information systems show a lack of flexibility in practice.
 It is designed for a specific purpose and it is often difficult to adapt the system.